robertlugg/easygui/sphinx/index.rst

 EasyGUI is a module for very simple, very easy GUI programming in Python.
 EasyGUI is different from other GUI generators in that EasyGUI is NOT event-driven.
 Instead, all GUI interactions are invoked by simple function calls.

-EasyGui provides an easy-to-use interface for simple GUI interaction with a user.
+EasyGUI provides an easy-to-use interface for simple GUI interaction with a user.
 It does not require the programmer to know anything about tkinter, frames, widgets, callbacks or lambda.

 EasyGUI runs on Python 2 and 3, and does not have any dependencies.

 Example Usage
 -------------